-Mine reconciliation is the comparison of the planned stopes against the actual outcome.
+Mine reconciliation is the comparison of the planned stopes against the actual outcome. , which was used as base for planning in 2024.

-Table 3-6 shows the reconciliation for the large-scale mining methods in 2020 and 2021.
+Table 3-6 shows the reconciliation for the large-scale mining methods in 2022 and 2023, which was used as base for planning in 2024.